RetroVioletRed/SillyTavern-PicturePrompt/README.md

 ## FAQ

 **"The images aren't showing up?"**
-Right, the extension works in the background and shows your images only to the model.
+Right, the extension works in the background and shows your images only to your model.

 **"Does this work with my local model?"**
 If you use OpenAI-compatible Chat Completion, yes.
 Ollama, vLLM, KoboldCpp, llama.cpp — they all work.